Accidental Landlord: Capital Gains Tax, Income Tax, Stamp Duty & More

 Accidential landlord Capital Gains Tax (CGT)

-Currently, you only have to pay CGT on your overall gains above your tax-free allowance, which is £3,000.
-This was a reduction from £6,000 in 2023/24.
+Currently, one only has to pay CGT on their overall gains above their tax-free allowance, which is £3,000, or £1,500 for trusts[9].

-This will result in accidental landlords having to fork out more for the taxman should they sell on their assets.
+This will result in accidental landlords having to fork out more for the taxman should they sell their assets.
 Also, property investors may have to pay more in CGT than other types of investors or entrepreneurs.

 blog divider bottom